griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 ![Web store URL](Images/Web store url.png)

 Go to that URL and you should see the web store.
+Unfortunately you will not be able to see the recommendations until the Recommendation Engine has been configured and set up.
+We will get to this in the next chapters.

 ![Web store](Images/Web store.png)